MOA icon

 Immunizations

-Prior to initiating therapy with COSENTYX, consider completion of all age appropriate immunizations according to current immunization guidelines.
+Prior to initiating therapy with COSENTYX, consider completion of all age-appropriate immunizations according to current immunization guidelines.
 COSENTYX may alter a patient’s immune response to live vaccines.
 Avoid use of live vaccines in patients treated with COSENTYX.

 MOST COMMON ADVERSE REACTIONS